-The monitor will supply a 4 to 20 ma. signal into a maximum of 600 ohms load for actuating external alarms recorders or I/P transducers from terminals 4(+) and 5(-) on terminal strip.
-If a zero based signal, say 0 to 16 ma. is needed for an existing recorder, adjust OUT Z. Limited output spans are obtained by setting OUT S. Minor adjustments are easily made during operation when reading is stable by pulling the front panel and setting OUT Z and OUT S until readings agree.
+For actuating external alarms, recorders, PLCs or I/P transducers, the monitor will supply a 4 to 20 mA over the 0% to 100% supersaturation range.
+The output resistance must be 600 ohms or less between terminals 4(+) and 5(-) on the terminal strip.
+If a zero-based signal, say 0 to 16 mA, is needed for an existing recorder, adjust "Zero" on the circuit board.
+Limited output spans are obtained by setting "Span" on the circuit board.
+Minor adjustments are easily made during operation when the reading is stable by removing the front panel and setting "Zero" and "Span" until the desired readings are obtained.